drhelius/foundry-workshop/challenge01/readme.md

     from azure.ai.agents.models import FilePurpose, CodeInterpreterTool, ListSortOrder, MessageRole
     ```

-1. Find the comment **Connect to the Agent client** and add the following code to connect to the Azure AI project.
+1. Find the comment **Connect to the Agent client** and add the following code to connect to the Microsoft Foundry project.

     > **Tip**: Be careful to maintain the correct indentation level.